 Krystal De Napoli (Monash), William Stevens (Sydney Observatory) and Dr Duane Hamacher (University of Melbourne)

 Krystal De Napoli (a Kamilaroi woman studying an astrophysics degree at Monash University) and William Stevens (a Murruwarri man) are working with Dr Duane Hamacher to conduct an archival study of Murruwarri astronomical knowledge and traditions form northern New South Wales.
 This is primarily drawn form the original journals, field notes, and collections of Janet Mathews, a descendent of ethnographer R. H. Mathews.

 Moon Cusps and Weather Prediction

-Melissa Miles (Swinburne) and Dr Duane Hamacher (Monash)
+Melissa Miles (Swinburne) and Dr Duane Hamacher (University of Melbourne)